-This part of the overall Jersey Shore Rescue Mission Program is merely a first aid approach, with relatively little time, personnel and finances devoted to it.
-Here, the Mission staff addresses a person’s problem based upon the perception of the person in need.
+The Mission staff addresses a person’s problem based upon the perception of the person in need.
 The goal is to establish a relationship, to show people that the Jersey Shore Rescue Mission cares about them, wants to help, and that the staff and volunteers at the Mission can be trusted.
-The Jersey Shore Rescue Mission’s Emergency Services play an important role in the community of Asbury Park and Monmouth and Ocean Counties.
+The Jersey Shore Rescue Mission’s Emergency Services play an important role primarily in the community of Asbury Park and Monmouth and Ocean Counties.

-Under the Homeless Shelter Emergency Program, a man with transient status may stay at the Mission and sleep overnight for up to ten nights.
-The Mission takes in almost any man -- there must be a good reason for a man to be turned away.
-The sleeping area is under constant supervision for the men’s safety and well being.
+Under the Homeless Shelter Emergency Program, a man with transient status may stay at the Mission and sleep in our shelter for approximately ten days.
+The Mission takes in almost any man ‒ there must be a good reason for a man to be turned away.
+The chapel is under constant supervision for the men’s safety and wellbeing.
 Men can shower, have their clothes laundered, and enjoy a safe, clean, drug-free environment.
-Attendance at chapel services is encouraged but not required.
+With extensions, a man may stay up to 30 nights during the year.

 In the fall of 2006 we started an annual Coat Giveaway where we give out approximately 1500 free coats to those in need.
 We will continue our coat giveaway each fall.

 The emphasis of the Emergency Services Program is on bearing an individual’s burden.
-These services are offered and delivered with nothing demanded in return.
-Although the daily chapel services are open to all, attendance is not required.
-Most of the people coming to the Mission for emergency shelter are suffering from drug and alcohol abuse, which makes these programs ideal feeders for the Christ Centered Life change program.
+These services are offered and delivered with nothing asked in return.
+Many of the people coming to the Mission for emergency shelter are suffering from drug and alcohol abuse, which makes these programs ideal feeders for the Christ Centered Life change program.